whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## VoodooI2C

 1. Polling mode for smooth movements and gestures
+2. Finger ID-implemented VoodooInput and VoodooI2C for persistent gesture input

 ## Attention please
 1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
 If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.